wenkokke/keri.is/experimental-jams/strawberry-disaster.md

 :::

-> Sam: I've got to score drugs for Beth's party.
+> Sam: I've got to score drugs for Tay's party.
 Her parents are away, so she's throwing a party, and somehow I got invited!
 I _need_ her to think I'm cool, and what's cooler than drugs?!
 >
 > Cat: My husband found out I've been selling drugs.
 He didn't take it well...
 I've been sleeping on a cot in the shed for a week.
 I'm afraid he'll never forgive me.
 I _need_ him to understand, I did it for us!
 I don't know what I'd do if he left me...
 >
 > Mae: My wife and I have been having some issues...
-I feel Beth blames me...
+I feel Tay blames me...
 We didn't tell her what was really going on—she's just too young to hear about drugs—but my relationship with my daughter is important to me...
 I _need_ her to see my side of things...
 >
 > Tay: I think...
 I'm gay?
 I think...
 I've got a crush on Sam?
 I told Sam I'm throwing a party this weekend.
 Why did I tell her that?!
 There's no party, it's just her.
 I just _need_ some space to figure this out... ›I just wish dad would get off my ass.
 He keeps trying to get me to hang out...
 I told mom to take him on a trip...
 Maybe that way he'll finally forgive her for forgetting their anniversary...
 Ugh, he's being such an asshole about it.